Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 2. whether or not the exe file is being shared
 3. file size constraints
 4. version of certain libraries
-5. whether or not certian files are in the right directory (this is a result of a library missing a file that may be located else where)
+5. whether or not certain files are in the right directory (this is a result of a library missing a file that may be located else where)

 ## Requirements:
-Mentioned in the User manual there is some requirements for using Nuitka:
+As mentioned in the user manual, there are some requirements for using Nuitka:

-C Compiler: You need a compiler with support for C11 or alternatively for C++03 1 Currently this means, you need to use one of these compilers:
+C Compiler: You need a compiler with support for C11 or alternatively for C++03 1.
+Currently this means you need to use one of these compilers:

 1. The MinGW64 C11 compiler on Windows, must be based on gcc 11.2 or higher.
 It will be automatically downloaded if no usable C compiler is found, which is the recommended way of installing it, as Nuitka will also upgrade it for you.